 Before jumping to a conclusion that your router is damaged and cannot be repaired when it is blinking orange, give it half an hour and see if the light changes.

 This is because the Xfinity gateway might be updating its firmware as that is the main reason for a blinking orange light, and this could take a lot of time to finish.

 It is crucial that you do not skip this solution as firmware updates are important to the integrity of both your Xfinity modem router and the internet connection.

 If your router does not have the latest firmware updates it may not be able to access the internet.

-If the Xfinity modem router has been blinking for more than 30 minutes then there could be a system outage in your area or your internet service provider is having a problem and doing some maintenance.
+If the Xfinity modem router has been blinking for more than 30 minutes, there could be a system outage in your area, or your internet service provider is having a problem and performing maintenance.